-We like to drink soup.
-Westerners like creamy soup, Asians like herbal soup.
-Singaporeans like both creamy soup e.g. Cream of mushroom and herbal soup e.g. Ginseng Chicken soup.
-In Singapore, it is easy to find stores or even top-notch Chinese restaurant selling good tonic soup.
-However, it’s still the best to boil your homemade one!
-More economical, and more ingredients put in the soup, agree?
+We liked to drink soup.
+Westerners liked creamy soup, Asians liked herbal soup.
+Singaporeans liked both the creamy soup e.g. Cream of mushroom and herbal soup e.g. Ginseng Chicken soup.
+In Singapore, it was easy to find stores or even top-notch Chinese restaurants selling good tonic soup.
+However, I still found it the best to homecook! at least we knew what goes into the soup.

-Some of my friends told me that they do not have time to boil herbal soup as it takes hours to extract the essence of the herbs.
+Some of my friends told me that they do not have time to boil herbal soup as it would take hours to extract the essence of the herbs.
 I suggested them using a slow cooker.
-Some said they heard that the soup cooked from slow cooker does not taste nice.
-That’s not true!
-I used slow cooker to boil some herbal/ tonic soups and Bak Kut Teh (Meaty pork bone herbal soup) even.
-Just put water, meat, and herbs or herbs packet in the pot, set slow cooker to Auto mode to slow boil in the morning before going to work.
-By the time, we reached home in the evening, the aroma of ginseng soup filled the house….
-Add in salt to taste, just about 5 min before served.
+Some said they heard that the soup cooked from slow cooker does not taste nice, but I wouldn’t quite agree..
+I used slow cooker to boil my herbal/ tonic soups and even Bak Kut Teh (Meaty pork bone herbal soup), during workdays.
+Just put water, meat, and herbs or herbs packet in the pot, set slow cooker to Auto mode to slow boil in the morning before going off to work.
+By the time we reached home in the evening, the aroma of ginseng soup filled the house….
+Add salt to taste, just about 5 min before served.

-No worries as soup would never dry up no matter how long it’s boiled since set mode to Auto, soup taste was so full, and the meat became so juicy and tender after boiling for more than half a day.
-It is as good as boiling with fire for hours.
-In fact, steaming (炖) method will be a better choice.
+No worries as soup would never dry up no matter how long it boils if setting to Auto mode.
+The soup was flavorful, and the chicken meat was very tender after boiling for more than half a day.
+It was as good as boiling it on stove.

-Anyway, it’s also fine not to use slow cooker.
-Some herbal/ tonic soups do not require long hour boiling, for instances, Chicken with Ginseng Beard Soup (洋参须鸡汤).
-Stove boiling method is fine, still.
+However, not all herbal/ tonic soups require long simmering, for instances, Chicken with Ginseng Beard Soup (洋参须鸡汤).
+Stove boiling method would be fine.

-Some people like to cook it with whole black chicken as they claimed that black chicken is better for health, but I prefer to use white meat, chicken drumstick part for soup.
-Ginsengs are also segregated into use of different parts of it, different classifications/ types from various origin countries, and with the differences in “heaty” and “cooling” effects.
-Frankly speaking, I’m yet to explore more on Ginseng types.
-In the meantime, I can only tell you that the ginseng (I called it American ginseng) that I used, is for “cooling” effect.
-It is not costly type, I bought a packet for only $8 (which can be used up to 2 portions each serves 3 – 4 person).
+Ginsengs, were also segregated into the use of different parts of it, different classifications/ types from various origin countries, and with the difference in “heaty” and “cooling” effects.
+I ain’t ginseng expert, but I could tell you that the ginseng (I called it American ginseng) that I often used, was for “cooling” effect.
+It wasn’t costly, I bought a packet for only S$8 (which can be used for 2 cookings, each serves 3 – 4 person).

-Soup is the best food for dieting, only if the soup is not too oily!
-To boil good healthy and low calorie tonic soup, I suggest using chicken breast.
-Drumstick is also good, only if without skin!
-So, cut away the skin before putting into the soup pot.
-As for my cooking style, I cut away all the fat and skin, but leave a little skin at the lower part of the bone.
-I like to have a little bit of chicken oil to add taste to my soup (chuckling)… Calories of a big bowl of chicken ginseng soup counts about 150 kcal.
-Soup with chicken can be served as 1-dish meal.
-Enjoy it with a bowl of rice!
-Yummy, but don’t forget the rice will add another 180 kcal.
+Soup, is the best food for dieters, but it’s only great if the soup is not excessively oily.
+To boil even healthier and low calorie tonic soup, I would suggest using chicken breast, instead.
+Drumstick is good, only if its skin and fat were trimmed off.
+As to my cooking style, I would cut away all the fat and skin, but to leave a little part of the skin on the stick portion.
+I liked having a little bit of chicken fat to add more taste to my soup. :)

 4 chicken drumsticks, skinned (medium – large size)